alphagov/pay-adminusers/docs/api_specification.md

 ## PATCH /v1/api/services/{serviceExternalId}

-This endpoint creates an invitation to allow self provisioning new service with Pay.
+This endpoint modifies updatable attributes of a Service.
+Currently supports
+ - Update the name of a service
+ - Add new gateway account(s) to a service.

 ### Request example